-The Common Application and RIC Supplement, along with all required forms, may be submitted online or printed and mailed to Rhode Island College.
+The Common Application, along with all required forms, is submitted online at commonapp.org.

 Yes.
 We require a counselor recommendation (Secondary School Report) from all freshman applicants.
 The Common Application essay will serve as your application essay, and is required of freshman and transfer applicants.

-Once your completed Common Application and Rhode Island College Supplement are received, you will be sent an acknowledgement letter, which will let you know if we require any additional materials.
+Once your completed Common Application is received, you will be sent an acknowledgement letter, which will let you know if we require any additional materials.
 All required materials must be received before a decision can be made.
 Decisions are made on a rolling basis.
 You will be notified by mail as soon as possible.
 Please note that we cannot release admissions decisions over the phone.

 Each applicant receives careful consideration, including an individual review of your application, essay, high school record, GPA/rank in class, school counselor recommendation, SAT/ACT scores, and activities in and out of school.
 By submitting your Common Application, you affirm that the information you have provided is both complete and accurate.
 We believe that your high school record (including level and types of courses taken and rank in class) gives us the best indication of your potential for success at Rhode Island College.
 Students must send an official copy of their high school transcript, including first quarter senior grades.
 For others, we may request mid-year grades before making a decision.
 The majority of students we accept are in the top half of their graduating class.

 We expect students to have completed a full college preparatory program of at least 18 required units (courses) including the following: 4 units of English, 3 units of mathematics (Algebra I, II, and Geometry), 2 units of laboratory science, 2 units of the same foreign language, 2 units of history or social science, 5 additional academic units from the arts, mathematics, language, social sciences, science.